 If the discipline/subject already has an approved “umbrella” special topics number (e.g. ENGL 394 – Special Studies in Literature and Culture), a decision to offer a particular special topics course section under that general number does not get reviewed by any of the curriculum committees.
 The department/program should just list the new special topic on the schedule of courses to be offered.
-Remember that the same special topic course section nay be offered a maximum of three times.
-After that, the proposal to create a new course must be submitted if the program wishes to continue offering the topic.
+Remember that the same special topic course section may be offered a maximum of three times.
+If the intention is to propose the special topics course become a permanent course in the catalog, a new course proposal must be submitted through CIM.

 Remember that you can use the “course numbers in use” feature in CIM to see what the next section number would be – that will help the Registrar!

 For Approvers – when to edit, when to rollback

 CIM approvers can make changes to a proposal in workflow and these will be identified as separate from the content advanced by the person who initiated the proposal.
 The edit feature should be used to correct minor errors in a proposal or to make any small adjustments that the approver has discussed with the proposer (or with any of the prior approvers).
 Doing this keeps the proposal moving forward.

 Rollback should be used when there are major deficiencies or errors in a proposal.
 This should be used for those cases where a reviewer cannot approve the proposal in its present form and modest adjustments are not available.
 This action is used in cases when an approver believes the proposal needs to be reconsidered.

 How will we know when there are proposals on the ten day waiting list?

 These curriculum change procedures document (passed in spring 2012 by the University Faculty Council) apply to “Expedited Curriculum Proposals”: